Low-dimensional solenoidal manifolds: Geometric 3-dimensional solenoids

 \noi The profinite completion $\widehat{\pi_1(M)}$ acts by fiberwise right translations on $\tilde{M}\times{\widehat{\pi_1(M)}}$ (thus without fixed points).
 It acts simply-transitive on $\widehat{\pi_1(M)}$ on the fibers.
 This shows again that the leaves on $\mathbb M$ are dense (since $j\left(\pi_1(M)\right)$ is dense in $\widehat{\pi_1(M)}$) and isometric to $N$.

-\begin{proposition} With $M$ and $(N,G)$ as above, the algebraic universal cover $\mathbb M$ of $M$ is a geometric solenoidal 3-manifold modeled on the Thurston model $(N,G)$.
-More generally any McCord solenoid obtained as the inverse limit of an increasing tower of regular coverings of $M$ is also a geometric 3-dimensional solenoidal manifold. \end{proposition}
+\begin{proposition} With $M$ and $(N,G)$ as above, the algebraic universal covering $\mathbb M$ of $M$ with the canonical metric $g_{can}$ of {\it definition} \ref{canonicalmetric} is a geometric solenoidal 3-manifold modeled on the Thurston model $(N,G)$.
+More generally any McCord solenoid obtained as the inverse limit of an increasing tower of regular coverings of $M$ is also a geometric 3-dimensional solenoidal manifold with respect to the canonical laminated metric. \end{proposition}

-\begin{definition} Two compact 3-dimensional manifolds $M_1$ and $M_2$ are said to be {\em commensurable} if there exists a common finite cover \ie if there exists a compact manifold $M_3$ and coverings $p_1:M_3\to{M_1}$ and $p_2:M_3\to{M_2}$. \end{definition}
+\begin{definition} Two compact 3-dimensional manifolds $M_1$ and $M_2$ are said to be {\em topologically commensurable} if there exists a common finite covering \ie if there exists a compact manifold $M_3$ and coverings $p_1:M_3\to{M_1}$ and $p_2:M_3\to{M_2}$.
+If $M_1$ and $M_2$ are commensurable, then their algebraic universal solenoidal covering spaces are diffeomorphic, in the solenoidal sense, and vice versa.